-Pills are there to “fix” you up, but unfortunately for some, your body can develop an inflammatory response as well as a severe reaction to medication.
+Pills are there to “fix” you up, but unfortunately for some, the body can develop an inflammatory response as well as a severe reaction to medication.
 Rash on the body and acute and sudden joint pain are usually two of the initial signs of a severe allergic reaction.

 Gout is a condition that affects more men than women.
 If you have gout, you’ll end up with inflammation in your joints.
-Generally, gout starts in the big toe and develops to other areas such as ankles and knees.
-Eating healthy, doing regular exercise and avoiding alcohol is a good starting point way to avoid gout.
+Generally, gout starts in the big toe and moves to other areas such as ankles and knees.
+Eating healthily, exercising regularly and avoiding alcohol are simple yet effective ways to avoid gout.

-There are certain types of ticks that can cause you to get lyme disease.
+There are certain types of ticks that can be the source of Lyme disease.
 If the bite is left unattended, it can spread all over your body in a couple of weeks.
 You can get a fever, headaches or start to experience joint pain.

-Fibromyalgia is very common health issue in women compared to men.
-It is not known what causes it, but is thought to be an inflammatory response to many factors including infections.
+Fibromyalgia is a very common health issue that affects more women than men.
+The causes of the condition are not properly understood, but it is thought to be an inflammatory response to many factors including infections.
 You may also experience fatigue, headaches, anxiety and depression if you have fibromyalgia.

-We’ll cover joint disease and inflammation in this article, a disease that currently affects 43 million people in the US alone, almost 15 percent of the current population.
-The scary part is that this number is expected to break through the 60 million mark by the year 2020.
+We’ll cover joint pain and inflammation in this article, a condition that currently affect 54 million people (or 15 percent of the current population) in the US alone.
+The scary part is that this number is expected to break through the 78 million mark by the year 2040.

-As mentioned in the introduction, most of us would associate joint pain and inflammation to conditions like arthritis.
-While this is true to some extent, inflammation is actually the temporary side effect of the process in which the body’s immune system including proteins and white blood cells strive to safeguard you from infections and foreign elements such as bacteria and viruses.
+Most of us would associate joint pain and inflammation to conditions like arthritis.
+While this is true to some extent, inflammation is actually the temporary side effect of the process in which the body’s immune system, including proteins and white blood cells, strives to safeguard you from infections and foreign elements such as bacteria and viruses.